thekevinscott/thekevinscott/README.md

 # Deploying

 ```
 yarn build
-gac "Add latest build"
-git push origin master
+yarn deploy
 ```

-This will build the repo, add the build directory, and push to Github.
+This will build the repo, and copy it over to `gh-pages` which is the branch that Github Pages serves the site on.